marnixkoops/hyperscale/README.md

 ## 🧰 Use-cases
-Efficient vector search can be applied to increase customer experience through personalization of content.
-For example to generate personalized recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.
-Or for product upsell, cross-sell et cetera.
+Efficient vector search can be applied to increase user experience through personalization of content.
+For example to quickly determine the most interesting items based on a users feedback or session.
+It can be used for personalized recommendations to customers after training a Collaborative Filtering model like Matrix Factorization on a users history.
+Adding filters on the final output can drive product upsell, cross-sell or exploration.

-Vector models are also widely used in NLP, computer vision and other fields. `hyperscale` can for example be used to quickly find the most similar word or image embeddings learned by a Neural Network.
+Vector models are also widely used in NLP, computer vision and other fields. `hyperscale` can also be used to quickly find the most similar content embeddings learned by a Neural Network.

 ## 🪄 Install